-Governmental reporting programs aren’t the only programs that want to see quality reporting though.
+Governmental reporting programs aren’t the only programs that want to see quality reporting.
 Insurance companies use the data from quality reporting for patient population management.
-Major insurance provider in many states have started asking all of the practices they serve for this data.
+Major insurance providers in many states have started asking all of the practices they serve for this data.
 Having diagnoses for an entire geographical region in one database can be extremely useful for insurance companies.
-They can then monitor population health, determine what percentage of the population have certain conditions.
+They can then monitor population health and determine what percentage of the population have certain conditions.

-At Mi7, we’ve been doing these sorts of exports for over ten years.
+At Ero Health, we’ve been doing these sorts of exports for over ten years.
 We extract and translate data into a format that is compatible for import into a common database.
 Quality reporting is important to ensure diseases are under control.
-They also help track what treatments are most successful, and whether or not a provider is fulfilling their roll to help patients control chronic diseases.
+They help track what treatments are most successful, and whether or not a provider is fulfilling their role to help patients control chronic diseases.

 What’s the difference between exporting and reporting in this case?
 From the governmental standpoint, it’s the same thing in this case.
 Once exported, the data may first go to an Account of Care Organization (ACO) which completes the quality reporting.

 While eClinicalWorks does have some of this capability, third-party management can sometimes provide a clearer view of what’s really happening.

 How Quality Reporting Benefits You